 Students may repeat courses that they previously completed.
-Credit is allowed only once, and the credit earned and grade point average will reflect the most recent grade.
+Credit is allowed only once.
+The credit earned and grade point average will reflect the most recent grade.
 While the original course and grade remain on the permanent transcript, they are not used to calculate credits earned or the cumulative grade point average.
 Courses that may be repeated for credit are so designated in their course description.
 If a student desires to replace an NNU course with a transfer course, a Request for Course Repeat form must be filed with the University Registrar before enrolling in the course.
-The form is available in the Office of the Registrar or online at www.nnu.edu/registrar-forms under Scheduling Forms.